Electric Vehicle-Ready Homes

-“EV-ready homes” is a term to describe a home that provides safe access to a dedicated power supply for charging at a Level 2 station.
-Level 2 charging generally uses a 240-volt outlet/NEMA 6-50 receptacle and delivers 10 to 20 miles per hour, whereas Level 1 charging uses a standard 120-volt outlet and delivers 3 to 5 miles per hour.
+“EV-ready homes” is a term used to describe a home that provides safe access to a dedicated power supply for charging at a Level 2 station.
+Level 2 charging generally uses a 240-volt outlet/NEMA 6-50 receptacle and delivers 10 to 60 miles per hour, whereas Level 1 charging uses a standard 120-volt outlet and delivers 3 to 5 miles per hour.

 EV-ready homes come with benefits to both homeowners and builders.
 For homeowners, they save time and money.
 Making a home EV ready is simple during initial construction, but post-construction upgrades can be expensive.
 Additionally, residents will have an easier time purchasing an EV knowing they have a convenient and fast place to charge.